-On June 3, 2009, the shareholders of Ag Growth approved a stock option plan [the "Option Plan"] under which options were available for grant to officers, employees and other eligible service providers.
+On June 3, 2009, the shareholders of Ag Growth approved a stock option plan [the "Option Plan"] under which options may be granted to officers, employees and other eligible service providers.

 On May 11, 2012, the shareholders of Ag Growth approved an amended management compensation structure which included the termination of the Option Plan.
-Accordingly, as at June 30, 2012, no options were available for grant [December 31, 2011 - 935,325].
+Accordingly, as at September 30, 2012, no options were available for grant [December 31, 2011 - 935,325].